Duration: 3-3.5 hours

 PLEASE NOTE: We do not stop tours to re-park/move cars.

 Absolutely not!
 Our tours combine architectural commentary, historical facts, local culture and culinary insight into a unique half-day experience.
-Imagine walking through Santa Barbara eating our local artisans most delicious foods while learning the neighborhoods from real locals.
+Imagine walking through Santa Barbara eating our local artisans most delicious foods while learning about the neighborhoods from real locals.

 All are welcome on the food tour, but the wine tour requires all guests be at least 21 years of age.
 The establishments that we visit will only allow those 21 and above because of the law.